 You have to hustle to get what you want.

-Often, when we don’t get the desired results, we start thinking about how painful and unfair life is.
+When we don’t get the desired results, we start thinking about how painful and unfair life is.

 We dream big.
 But people reject our ideas.